janimakinen/hello-world-apache-wicket/README.md

 # Hello World for Apache Wicket 6.31.0-SNAPSHOT

-This is a simple hello world project for the Wicket-tech.
+This is a simple hello world project for the Apachet Wicket web application framework.
 Clone this and do the steps from 1,2,3 and you should see a hello world appear.

+Note that this runs on a jetty server instead of a tomcat or other server.
+IDE best used for this project is Eclipse 2020+.

 ## How to use?
 1. Clone this and import import this folder as a Maven project into your Eclipse 2020 IDE